liam-grossmann/html5-boilerplate/README.md

 Removed most npm warnings and errors
 * Upgraded from parcel-budler v1.2 to parcel v2.0.
 See [here](https://parceljs.org/getting-started/migration/) for more.
-* Added the engines setting to package.json to fix Azure build failure. 'engines' specifies node and npm versions.
+* Added the engines setting to package.json to fix Azure build failures.
+The 'engines' tag specifies node and npm versions.
+* Added @parcel/transformer-webmanifest and some other parcel libraries as dev dependancies to fix some Azure build errors.

+NOTE:
 Some warnings cannot be fixed.
 Parcel v2 has dependancies on some deprecated packages.
 The solution might be to use Webpack.
-* npm WARN deprecated request@2.88.2: request has been deprecated.
-See [here](https://medium.com/@andrewskangah/npm-warn-deprecated-request-2-88-2-b6da20766fd7) for more details.
+* npm WARN deprecated stable@0.1.8: Modern JS already guarantees Array#sort() is a stable sort, so this library is deprecated.
+See the compatibility table on MDN: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#browser_compatibility
-* npm WARN deprecated request-promise-native@1.0.8: request-promise-native has been deprecated because it extends the now deprecated request package, see https://github.com/request/request/issues/3142